 He was professor of reporting at London's City University, where he taught investigative journalism.
 He retired as investigations editor for The Guardian newspaper in 2013.

-At The Guardian he has overseen publication of the Wikileaks diplomatic cables, disclosed a cover-up by toxic waste dumpers Trafigura, revealed £1 billion paid to Saudi prince Bandar by arms company BAE, helped put government minister Jonathan Aitken in jail over arms sales, exposed secret payments to the prime minister’s son, Mark Thatcher, and exposed MI5 vetting of the BBC’s journalists.
+Leigh was also a producer for World in Action, a prominent British TV investigative program.
+He oversaw publication of the WikiLeaks diplomatic cables, helped expose toxic waste dumpers Trafigura, revealed £1 billion paid to Saudi Prince Bandar by arms company BAE, exposed secret payments to the UK prime minister’s son, Mark Thatcher, and revealed MI5 vetting of the BBC’s journalists.

-His 1995 documentary Jonathan of Arabia led to the arrest of senior British politician Jonathan Aitken on perjury charges.
-The investigation showed that Aitken, then a cabinet minister for defense procurement, had benefited from bribes paid to Saudi royalty to arrange Saudi Arabian arms deals.
-Leigh has reported for This Week, another major British TV news program, and directed investigations at The Observer from 1981 to 1989.
+His 1995 documentary led to the jailing of British government minister Jonathan Aitken for perjury.
+Aitken had benefited from bribes over Saudi arms deals.
+Leigh reported on-camera for This Week, another major British TV news program, and directed investigations at The Observer from 1981 to 1989.
 He won Granada TV’s 1985 Investigative Reporter of the Year Award and three British Press Awards for campaigning journalism.
-He won another British Press Award in 1997 as a member of The Guardian investigative team that exposed Neil Hamilton, the trade minister in the Conservative government, for taking bribes.
+He won another British Press Award in 1997 as a member of the team that exposed trade minister Neil Hamilton for taking bribes.

 Leigh's 10 books include "The Liar: The Fall of Jonathan Aitken", which was nominated for the 1997 George Orwell Memorial Fund book Prize, "WikiLeaks: Inside Julian Assange's War on Secrecy" and "Investigative Journalism: a survival guide".